terryjbates/Football_Manager_YouTube_API_Analysis/README.md

 * Data was processed and stored in [DuckDB](https://duckdb.org/) for efficient querying and manipulation.

-* Key metrics were exported to CSV and analyzed in  [Microsoft Excel](https://microsoft.com/en-us/microsoft-365/excel) using Pivot Tables and area charts to categorize content and track trends.
+* Key metrics were exported to CSV and analyzed in  [Microsoft Excel](https://microsoft.com/en-us/microsoft-365/excel) using pivot tables and area charts for content categorization and trend tracking.

 # Analytical Techniques